KeysOnWhat/KeysOnWhat/README.md

 <h3>

-- I’m currently 17, and live in America
+- I’m currently 17, and live in the United States

 - Focusing on Frontend, and Backend later on in 2026